jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 ## 3. Create a CodePipeline

 It is time to create your CICD pipeline on AWS.
-Now if you're like me who likes to do things using CLI, you can create a CodePipeline and a CodeBuild projet in just two command lines.
+Now if you're like me who likes to do things using CLI, you can create a CodePipeline and a CodeBuild project in just two command lines.
 You will need to just edit "codebuild-create-project.json" and "my-pipeline.json" which you can find in this repo, replace the values with your own values, and execute the following CLI.

 * Create a CodeBuild Project